 You have further questions?
 Let us know!

 With FrontFace for Touch Kiosks mirabyte offers software solutions only, yet we would be happy to help you with any hardware-related questions and to share our experience with you.
-Simply email email@example.com!
-In addition, you can contact our hardware solution partners who will also be delighted to assist you.
+Simply contact us!
+In addition to that, you can contact our hardware solution partners who will also be delighted to assist you.
 They will also be able to offer you suitable hardware directly.
 FrontFace offers a powerful software that is yet easy to install and easy to use, and that enables you to implement nearly all touch kiosk applications - hassle-free!Back to Top ▲